What is Social Housing?

 - in general, be at least 18 years of age.

 To apply for Social Housing in NSW, you need to go through Housing Pathways.

 Housing Pathways is a National Housing Register for housing products and services.
-It is used by the NSW Department of Family and Community Services (FACS), Aboriginal Housing Office, Housing Contact Centre and all participating community housing providers, including Link Housing.
+It is used by the Department of Communities and Justice (previously FACS), Aboriginal Housing Office, Housing Contact Centre and all participating community housing providers, including Link Housing.

 Housing Pathways is the way applications for housing assistance, including social housing, are managed in NSW.
-It is a partnership between FACS and participating community housing providers, including Link Housing.
+It is a partnership between the Department of Communities and Justice (previously FACS) and participating community housing providers, including Link Housing.